Have any of you ever played around in the amazing fantasy world that is Lucid Dreaming?

 Of course you're not--you're reading Cranky Fitness!

 But these inane periodic check-ins makes a huge difference.
-Eventually, as they becomes a habit, you'll start doing them at night in your dreams too.
+Eventually, as they become a habit, you'll start doing them at night in your dreams too.

 And sometimes the answer to: am I dreaming right now?